TodoLodo/COMP1000-Hallelujah/docs/EXPLANATION.md

   - Files like `grid.c`, `utils.c`, and `main.c` are named based on their responsibilities, making it intuitive to locate functions and logic.
   - Variable names such as `map_size`, `player_pos`, and `goal_pos` are chosen for clarity and ease of understanding.

-Here’s a refined and updated explanation for your **Step-by-Step Logical Flow**, incorporating your description and adding structure:

 ---

 ## Step-by-Step Logical Flow